amirmafzali/Neural_network-and-deep-learning_course/README.md

 5- Implementation of hybrid CNN-LSTM model for fake news detection on FA-KES dataset

-6- Implementation of hybrid CNN-LSTM model for Air‑pollution prediction on Beijing pollution datset
+6- Implementation of hybrid CNN-LSTM model for Air‑pollution prediction on Beijing pollution dataset (scaled)

+7- Implementation of hybrid CNN-LSTM model for Air‑pollution prediction on Beijing pollution dataset (non scaled)